 Vegetation Management.
 This program includes work to abate or mitigate immediate vegetation risk in the most critical locations, along with an ongoing program to clear and re-establish rights-of-way (ROWs) to standard widths.
-This includes an immediate response for the highest risk sites, along with reclaiming rights-of-way corridors (especially those impacting the transmission and distribution systems).
+This includes an immediate response for the highest risk sites (those that pose hazards to public safety or routinely experience tree-caused service interruptions), along with reclaiming rights-of-way corridors (especially those impacting the transmission and distribution systems).
 The program will also use a field enabled IT tool to manage the vegetation management program, along with ongoing line clearance, pruning, tree removal, herbicides, etc. and vegetation management training.
 In addition, the program will evaluate and pilot an advanced artificial intelligence (AI) remote sensing project to improve vegetation management.